OlympusDAO/olympus-frontend/README.md

 yarn test:unit
 ```

-Note that the focus of unit testing is to excersize all paths through the code hosted in this repo and **only** code hosted in this repo.
-To the extend possible, unit tests should abstract out dependencies such as remote API calls as well as crypto wallet APIs via [`mock functions`](https://jestjs.io/docs/mock-functions).
+Note that the focus of unit testing is to exercise all paths through the code hosted in this repo and **only** code hosted in this repo.
+To the extent possible, unit tests should abstract out dependencies such as remote API calls as well as crypto wallet APIs via [`mock functions`](https://jestjs.io/docs/mock-functions).

 Coverage thresholds are enforced via CI checks.
 If a new PR introduces regression in code coverage, the CI will fail.
 The goal is to keep us at a minimum level of test automation coverage as we introduce new code into the repo.
 To see the current coverage thresholds, see the `coverageThreshold` in [`package.json`](package.json).